hmltn-0/CafeArchive/README.md

 ## Usage

+The archive content and mirror are available at the following URL: [ncatreader.example.com](https://ncatreader.example.com).
+You don't need to do anything special to use it; simply visit the website.

+### Features:
+- Download posts in different formats
+- Conveniently generate citations for the articles

+### Running Your Own Crawler

+If you wish to run your own crawler, perhaps to preserve another academic site or in the event that this crawler goes down, refer to the installation instructions in the [Installation](#installation) section above.

+For detailed information on configuring and running the crawler, including crawling strategy, frequency, and more, please refer to the [Documentation.pdf](Documentation.pdf) included in the repository.

+Ensure you use appropriate rate limiting to minimize impact on the servers you are archiving.

 ## Contributing

 If you are interested in contributing, please check our [Issues](https://github.com/hmltn-0/ncafe-archiver/issues) for tasks and bugs that need assistance.
 You can also check out our [GitHub Projects](https://github.com/hmltn-0/ncafe-archiver/projects) to see an overview of ongoing development.